 Extreme content

 A child can be radicalised into increasingly extreme groups, eventually becoming violent and partaking in other illegal behaviours.
 Within this category, vulnerabilities and patterns which might indicate grooming into these extreme groups are detected.
-Detecting language that glorifies violence, and indicates isolation and anger is a common denominator.
-The tone of messages when a child has been radicalised is flagged.

 Also includes: